otavanopisto/chathistory/README.md

       <timestamp>when the message was sent</timestamp>
       <message>message content</message>
     </historyMessage>
-    ... // repeated for as many that were requested or available
+    ... // repeated for as many as were requested or available
   </query>
 </iq>
 ```